sudar/email-log/README.md

 The following are the features that I am thinking of adding to the Plugin, when I get some free time.
 If you have any feature request or want to increase the priority of a particular feature, then let me know.

-- Add option to automatically delete the logs periodically
+- <strike>Add option to automatically delete the logs periodically</strike>.
+Done in Auto Delete Logs Add-on
-- Add an option to export logs as csv file
+- <strike>Add an option to export logs as csv file</strike>.
+Done in Export Logs Add-on
 - <strike>Add the ability to resend the emails</strike>.
 Done in Resend Email Add-on
 - <strike>Make it MU compatible</strike>.
 Done in v1.7